AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.52 - TBD =
+* Fixed issue with the profile url page not working if child page - FIXED

 = 1.2.51 - 2025-12-11 =
 * Field option Is Public does not save with No option - FIXED